 What is Diversification & Why is it Such a Big Deal?

-Diversification is often mentioned as a fundamental and necessary part of any investment portfolio.
+Diversification is often mentioned as a fundamental and necessary part of any financial planner‘s investment portfolio strategy.

 Diversification is essentially the opposite of having all your eggs in one basket – it involves using many different asset classes as well as different investment products and companies within those asset classes, to diversify or vary your exposure.